B1.7 Convert between fractions, decimal numbers, and percents, in various contexts.

 Individual, small group and whole class activity.

 Project a statement on the board.
-The student thinks about it and writes down the answer.
+Ask students to think about it and jot down their answer in the notebook.

 In turn, a spokesperson from each group expresses their reasoning/strategies to the class.